da Vinci® Cystectomy

 Why da Vinci Surgery?

 With the da Vinci System, surgeons operate through a few small incisions instead of a large open incision - similar to traditional laparoscopy.
-The da Vinci System features a magnified 3D high-definition vision system and special wristed instruments that bend and rotate far greater than the human wrist. da Vinci enables your doctor to operate with enhanced vision, precision, dexterity and control.
+The da Vinci System features a magnified 3D high-definition vision system and special wristed instruments that bend and rotate far greater than the human wrist. da Vinci enables your doctor to operate with enhanced vision, precision and control.

 As a result of da Vinci technology, da Vinci Cystectomy offers the following potential benefits compared to traditional open surgery: